A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 I will say, I was surprised by how developed the platforms on both of the mountains were.
 This was not just some quick, utilitarian stop – it was almost a full-on mall.

 One added perk of all of these amenities is that there ends up being a lot of space.
-Unlike Christ the Redeemer, which has a relatively small viewing platform and it can feel really crowded really quickly, there is a lot of space for people to disperse and spread out here.
-There were large, expansive spaces, with a lot of different viewing platforms offering different angles of the city.
+Unlike Christ the Redeemer, which has a relatively small viewing platform and can feel really crowded really quickly, there is a lot of space for people to disperse and spread out here.

-When you arrive on Sugarloaf mountain, it seemed like most people went to the viewing platform that is on your left as soon as you exit the cable car, which does offer a gorgeous view of the city.
-However, if you swing around some shops and head to a viewing platform down on the right side, you’ll find a much less busy viewpoint.
-That view does show less of the whole city and more of Copacabana/Ipanema, but it’s still a nice view and one that you will share with less people, for sure.
+When you arrive on Sugarloaf Mountain, it seemed like most people went to the viewing platform on the left, right as you exit the cable car.
+While this does offer a gorgeous view of the city, if you swing around some shops and head to a viewing platform down on the right side, you’ll find a much less busy viewpoint.

 Be prepared that there can be a significant line on the cable car return, especially towards the end of the evening.